 So you might have switched to a Nespresso machine and you are wondering whether your old K cup pods will work with the Nespresso machine or not.
 You can find K cup pods almost everywhere in America, but sometimes it’s difficult to find Nespresso capsules, especially in the suburbs.

-The short answer is no you can’t use k cups in Nespresso and also you should never try putting a k cup in a Nespresso machine.
-Since Nespresso machines are designed entirely differently from K cup machines, so using a k cup can also cause damage to your Nespresso machine.
+The short answer is no you can’t use k cups in Nespresso and also you can not use Nespresso Pod in a Keurig.
+Since Nespresso machines are designed entirely differently from K cup machines, the design of pods for both these machines is also very different.

-K-cup machines brew drip coffee, while Nespresso machines brew espresso-styled coffee, so their coffee pods cannot be interchanged as well.
+K-cup machines brew drip coffee, while Nespresso machines brew espresso-styled coffee, so K-cup pods aren’t the same as Nespresso pods.

 Buying a new coffee maker is often a tedious decision for coffee lovers, and you should know your preferences before buying one, whether you prefer a smooth drip coffee or strong and intense shots of espresso.